akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 The alternative is to think about the properties of the desired masks.
 If we want object-like masks, we should probably take a look at what an object is---a good place to start is Klaus Greff's talk from the 2020 ICML workshop on Object-Centric Learning above.
+The perhaps surprising takeout is that objects are incredibly difficult to define.
+The good thing is that, when it comes to images, we can think about objects as groups of pixels.
+And we can learn which groups correspond to objects, or to other patterns that are useful to mask when it comes to representation learning.
+Let's have a look at some air balloons.

 <figure id='masked_balloons'>
   <img style="display: box; margin: auto" src="{{site.url}}/resources/masked_image_modelling/masked_balloons.png" alt="masked balloons"/>